-Emotiv, the company that has commercialised mind-controlled interfaces with its Epoc headset, has developed a road safety system that automatically slows acceleration when a driver exhibits signs of distraction.
+Emotiv, the company that has commercialized mind-controlled interfaces with its Epoc headset, has developed a road safety system that automatically slows acceleration when a driver exhibits signs of distraction.

 The project is an initiative commissioned by the Royal Automobile Club of Western Australia designed to raise public awareness about a problem that has been increasing on the country’s western coast.
 Statistics provided by the RAC reveal that 20 percent of Australian drivers involved in crashes admit they were staring directly at the object they ended up hitting — but because they were distracted, they did not comprehend what was happening at the time.